 I got into fitness instruction when I joined the YMCA and took some classes with a friend of mine (who wanted to meet girls!)
-Aerobics was just coming into fashion, I got swept up in the craze, became an aerobics teacher and never looked back since – progressing within the fitness field to becoming Daley Thompson’s Head Trainer, working with some of the UKs top atheletes using the latest research trends and exercise techniques to personally tailor fitness plans, helping my clients meet their goals.
+Aerobics was just coming into fashion, I got swept up in the craze, became an aerobics and step box teacher.
+I haven't looked back since – progressing within the fitness field to becoming Daley Thompson’s Head Trainer, working with some of the UK's top athletes using the latest research trends and exercise techniques to personally tailor fitness plans, helping my clients meet their goals.

-Working at the Balance Performance Physiotherapy Clinic, I work with people my age and much older, helping them get back into shape and maintain their fitness.
+Working at the Balance Performance Physiotherapy Clinic, I get to work with people across the age spectrum, form 12 - 80.
+Helping them get back into shape and maintain their fitness.
 Most of my clients have ongoing injuries that I help them overcome during exercise.

 I can relate to my older clients and I hope I inspire them.
-Just because we’re over fifty that doesn’t mean we have to look and act like that stereotypical version of an old person hunched over with a walking stick in hand!
+Just because we’re over fifty that doesn’t mean we have to look and act like that stereotypical version of an old person hunched over with a walking stick!

 I think you’ll agree that we all know the importance of being fit but how many of us really know what it’s like to be fit, what does it really mean and more importantly how does it feel?

 As we get older our priorities change, we don’t necessarily have anything to prove to anybody else but being fit helps us live longer, healthier lives.
 I am now 60 and the heart of the Strong Tribe to which I belong still beats inside me with a passion for fitness and empowering others to achieve their fitness goals, whatever they may be.